Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are the Clinical Signs of Birth Control Pill Poisoning in Dogs?

-If your dog has ingested a small number of birth control pills, you should not worry about poisoning, but you may still notice mild gastrointestinal signs, such as vomiting and diarrhea.
+If your dog has ingested a small number of birth control pills, speak to your vet about the likelihood of them experiencing any signs.
+If the dose was below toxic, your vet will advise you not to worry about poisoning, but you may still notice mild gastrointestinal signs, such as vomiting and diarrhea.

 In severe cases, when dogs consume large numbers of birth control pills, their owners may see the following clinical signs: